babun/babun/README.md

 Just download the dist file from TODO, unzip it and run the install.bat script.
 It's as simple as it gets!

-### Architecture

-TODO

 ### Project Sturcture

 The project consists of four main modules.

 ##### babun-packages

+The main goal of the babun-packages module is to download the cygwin packages listed in the conf/cygwin.x86.packages file.
+The mentioned packages will be downloaded together with the whole dependency tree.
+Repositories which the packages are downloaded from are listed in the conf/cygwin.repositories file.
+At the beginning the first repository is taken, if a package is not available in this repo the second repo is used, etc. The process continues untill all packages have been downloaded.

+All downloaded packages are stored in the target/babun-packages folder.

 ##### babun-cygwin

+The main goal of the babun-cygwin module is to download and invoke the native cygwin.exe installer.
+The packages downloaded by the babun-packages module are used as the input - all of them will be installed in the offline cygwin installation.

+It is not trivial to install and zip a local instance of Cygwin - there are problems with the symlinks as the symlink-file-flags are lost during the compresion proces.
+Babun can work it around though.
+At first, just after the installaion, the symlinks_find.sh script is invoked in order to store the list of all cygwin's symlinks.
+This file is delivered in the babun's core.
+Then, after babun is installed from the zip file on the user's host the symlinks_repair.sh script is invoked - it will correct all the broken symlinks listed in the abovementioned file.

+Preinstalled cygwin is located in the target/babun-cygwin folder.

-##### babun-babun-core
+##### babun-core

+The main goal of the babun-core module is to install babun's core along with all the plugins. install.sh script is invoked during the creation of the distribution package in order to preinstall the plugins.
+Whenver babun is installed on the user's host the install_home.sh script is invoke in order to install the babun-related files to the cygwin-user's home folder.

+Preinstalled cygwin with installed babun is located in the target/babun-cygwin folder.

 ##### babun-dist

-TODO
+The main goal of the babun-dist module is to zip the ready-made instance of babun and copy some installation scripts on the top.
+After the build has finished babun zip distribution is ready!

+Distribution package is located in the target/babun-dist folder.

 ### Development

+##### Building from source

-The project is regularly build on Jenkins, on a Windows node.
-Windows is required to fully build the dist package, as one of the goals invokes native Cygwin installer.
-Artifact produced by each module are cached in the target folder (and this mechanism is not intelligent to calculate the diffs).
-If you would like to rebuild a module, make sure to invoke the "clean" goal beforehand.
+The project is regularly build on Jenkins, on a slave node running Windows.
+The Windows OS is required to fully build the distribution package as one of the goals invokes the native Cygwin installer.
+The artifacts created by each module are cached in the target folder after a successful build.
+This mechanism is not intelligent to calculate the diffs so if you would like to fully rebuild a module make sure to invoke the "clean" goal before the "package" goal.
+For now it's not possible to invoke a build of a selective modules only.

 In order to build the dist package invoke:
 ```